boahene/alx-system_engineering-devops/0x01-shell_permissions/README.md

 14. script that changes the owner and the group owner of _hello to vincent and staff respectively  #!/bin/bash chown vincent:staff *

 15. changes the owner and the group owner of _hello to vincent and staff respectively. #!/bin/bash chown -h vincent:staff _hello

+16.changes the owner of the file hello to betty only if it is owned by the user guillaume. #!/bin/bash chown --from=guillaume betty hello